JonNode28/rainbow-husky/README.md

 # Project: Rainbow Husky

-Our goal is to create the tools needed for a peaceful transition to participatory direct democracy.
+Creating tools needed for a peaceful transition to participatory direct democracy in all aspects of life.

 ## Cold start